softwaremmm/gpas-tb-workflow/README.md

 ---

-You need to have a kraken2 index downloaded, and either placed in `data/knowledge/kraken2_db` or set
+You need to have a kraken2 index downloaded, and either placed in `data/knowledge/kraken2_db` or set:
 ```
 --kraken2_db_path <path/to/your/index>
 ```